openstack/nova-specs/specs/juno/approved/virt-driver-cpu-pinning.rst

 Other deployer impact
 ---------------------

-The cloud administrator will gain the ability to define flavours which offer dedicated CPU resources.
+The cloud administrator will gain the ability to define flavors which offer dedicated CPU resources.
 The administrator will have to place hosts into groups using aggregates such that the schedular can separate placement of guests with dedicated vs shared CPUs.
 Although not required by this design, it is expected